-Australian alarm over child asylum-seeker suicide bidSeptember 26th, 2011 in Psychology & Psychiatry
+Australian alarm over child asylum-seeker suicide bidSeptember 26, 2011 by Madeleine Coorey in Medicine & Health / Psychology & Psychiatry

 Asylum-seekers as young as nine have attempted suicide in Australian immigration lock-ups, the top medical body said Monday, as it slammed detention of youngsters as akin to "child abuse".

 The Australian Medical Association (AMA) said it was worried about the mental health of detainees, and that children were suffering from depression and self-harm.
 Some had also gone on hunger strike.

 "We are aware of a nine-year-old child who was recently admitted for trying to commit suicide," Peter Morris from the association's Northern Territory branch told an inquiry into the detention system, The Australian reported.

 Australia has long had a policy of mandatory detention for boatpeople seeking asylum and many are held in remote facilities, including on the Indian Ocean outpost of Christmas Island.

 The government has softened its stance in recent years to allow more women and children into the community as their refugee claims are assessed, but Morris recommended families not be held in detention at all.